CPunch/GavelScript/README.md

 # GavelScript
-This is a small single-header embeddable scripting language with an emphasis on embedability.
+This is a small single-header embeddable scripting language with an emphasis on [embedability](#capi).
 This is still very much an experimental language.
 Please don't use this in actual projects yet haha.

 Some features include:
 - [X] Dynamically-typed
 - [X] C-like syntax
 - [X] User-definable C Functions which can be used in the GavelScript environment
-- [ ] Usertypes, basically pointers that can be stored as GValues
+- [ ] Usertypes, basically pointers that can be stored as GValues *In progress!*
 - [X] If statements
 - [ ] Simple control-flow with else, else if, etc.
 - [ ] Loops
-- [X] Functions [Experimental!]
+- [X] Functions *Experimental!*
 - [ ] Order of operations for boolean, and arithmetic operators
 - [ ] Debug & Error handling